eslint/eslint/docs/rules/no-throw-literal.md

 ## Known Limitations

 Due to the limits of static analysis, this rule cannot guarantee that you will only throw `Error` objects.

-For instance, the following cases do not throw an `Error` object, but they will not be considered problems:
+Examples of **correct** code for this rule, but which do not throw an `Error` object:

 ```js
 /*eslint no-throw-literal: 2*/